Limo123123/rpi5-bullseye/README.md

 # Raspberry Pi 5 Bullseye
-This is an Image for the Rpi 5 with the Old Bullseye System
+This is an Image for the Rpi 5 with the Old Bullseye System.
+But the image is Pi4 Compatible

 # What Works?
 - Mesa Drivers - No - Disabled in Config.txt to see the Desktop